hortonworks-sk/CML-Classifying-Melanoma/README.md

 #### 7.

-Click on the tensorboard tabs for Scalars , Graph and the Histograms , to check that these are displaying correctly (each are shown in order below)
+Click on the tensorboard tabs for Graph and Histograms, to check that these are displaying correctly.

 ![](images/TensorboardGraphs.PNG)